-Traditionally a caphephin is used to brew Vietnamese coffee.
+Traditionally a caphephin is used to brew Vietnamese style coffee.
 The phin sits on top of a cup, there is a compartment that holds the coffee and hot water is poured in on top.
 Then the coffee drips slooowwly, one drip at a time, through a built-in filter, right into the cup.

-Patience is the key here – the slow drip of the rich coffee into the glass reminds that all good things are worth waiting for, each sip taste richer & sweeter than the last.
+Patience is the key here – the slow drip of the rich coffee into the glass reminds that all good things are worth waiting for, each sip tastes richer & sweeter than the last.

-This coffee is also a best option to serve your guests when in case you are out of milk.
+This coffee is also the best option to serve your guests when in case you are out of milk.
 This is the reason why countries that run short of milk usually prefer their coffee with milkmaid, because milkmaid you know can be stored up to months.

 Let’s see how to prepare this iced coffee:-

 What you need (for 2 serving):-

 - 1½ cup ice

 - Chocolate shaving (for garnish) optional